microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 </div>

 Next, we dive deeper into the three capabilities of DeepSpeed-Chat introduced above.
-We start with the easy-to-use experience by showing how you can train OPT-13B and OPT-66B models with DeepSpeed-RLHF system.
-If you are short on time, you can even train an OPT-1.3B model on a single consumer-grade GPU in just two hours.

 # 2. Easy-to-use ChatGPT Training and Inference Experience

-In this section, we first show how you can train and use Chat-GPT style models using DeepSpeed-chat, followed by how you can change model size and configurations.
-We conclude by showing how you can use our DeepSpeed-chat RLHF API to develop your own custom pipelines.
+We start with the easy-to-use experience by showing how you can train OPT-13B and then OPT-66B models with DeepSpeed-RLHF system.
+If you are short on time, you can even train an OPT-1.3B model on a single consumer-grade GPU in just two hours.
+We also demonstrate how you can use our DeepSpeed-chat RLHF API to develop your own custom pipelines.

 ## Training your first ChatGPT-Style model is so easy with DeepSpeed-Chat’s RLHF examples